-Remuneration element Purpose and link to strategy Operation Opportunity Framework for assessing performance Retirement benefits Rewards sustained contribution.
+Remuneration element Purpose and link to strategy Operation Opportunity Framework for assessing performance Retirement Rewards sustained contribution.
 The Company operates a defined contribution group personal pension plan in the UK.
 The scheme is non-contributory and all UK permanent employees, including the Executive Directors, are eligible to participate.
 For Executive Directors, the Company's pension contributions are at a level that is capped at the maximum amount payable to the wider UK employee population (currently 12.5% of basic salary) None The Company contributes a specified percentage of basic annual salary for senior employees, including Executive Directors.
 Where an Executive Director has an individual personal pension plan (or overseas equivalent), the Company pays its contribution to that arrangement.
 If an Executive Director's pension arrangements are fully funded or applicable statutory limits are reached, an amount equal to the Company's contribution (or the balance thereof) is paid in cash.
-Share ownership policy Aligns Executive Director and shareholder interests and reinforces long-term During their employment, Executive Directors are obliged to build up and maintain a target holding of shares worth 200% of salary.
-Not applicable None decision-making.
-Executive Directors are also normally required to maintain a shareholding equal to 200% of final salary for a period of two years after they step down from the Board.
+Share ownership policy Aligns Executive Director and shareholder interests and reinforces long-term decision-making.
+During their employment, Executive Directors are obliged to build up and maintain a target holding of shares worth 200% of salary.
+Not applicable None Executive Directors are also normally required to maintain a shareholding equal to 200% of final salary for a period of two years after they step down from the Board.
 Further details relating to both the above requirements (including the particular shares to which they relate and the enforcement mechanisms that have been put in place) are set out on page 93.

-element Purpose and link to strategy Operation Opportunity Framework for assessing performance

-lon- Helps recruit and Non-Executive Directors' fees are The aggregate fees of the Non- None

-Executive retain high-quality, considered annually and are set by Executive Chair and Non-Executive

-Chair's experienced the executive members of the Board

-ees and individuals. and the Non-Executive Chair, taking from time to time prescribed in the

-lon- into account a range of relevant Company's Articles of Association

-Executive Directors' Reflects time commitment factors such as: - market practice;

-ees and role. - time commitment; and

-iees and rule. responsibilities associated

-with the roles.

-Additional fees may be payable

-for additional Board responsibilities

-such as membership and/or chair

-of a committee.

-The Non-Executive Chair's fee is

-similarly considered annually and is

-determined in light of factors such as market practice, the time

-commitment and responsibilities

-associated with the role and other

-relevant factors.

-Role-appropriate benefits may be

-provided in certain circumstances.

-This includes the reimbursement

-of any expenses incurred in the

-performance of duties (and

-associated tax on those expenses).

-None of the Non-Executive Directors

-nor the Non-Executive Chair

-participates in any of the Company's

-share schemes and they are not entitled to a bonus or pension

-entitled to a bonus or pension contributions.
-Their fees can.

-however, be paid in cash or in

-shares (or a balance of both).
+Remuneration element Purpose and link to strategy Operation Opportunity Framework for assessing performance Non- Executive Chair's fees and Non- Executive Directors' fees Helps recruit and retain high-quality, experienced individuals.
+Reflects time commitment and role.
+Non-Executive Directors' fees are considered annually and are set by the executive members of the Board and the Non-Executive Chair, taking into account a range of relevant factors such as: - market practice; - time commitment; and - responsibilities associated with the roles.
+Additional fees may be payable for additional Board responsibilities such as membership and/or chair of a committee.
+The Non-Executive Chair's fee is similarly considered annually and is determined in light of factors such as market practice, the time commitment and responsibilities associated with the role and other relevant factors.
+Role-appropriate benefits may be provided in certain circumstances.
+This includes the reimbursement of any expenses incurred in the performance of duties (and associated tax on those expenses).
+None of the Non-Executive Directors nor the Non-Executive Chair participates in any of the Company's share schemes and they are not entitled to a bonus or pension contributions.
+Their fees can, however, be paid in cash or in shares (or a balance of both).
+The aggregate fees of the Non-Executive Chair and Non-Executive Directors will not exceed the limit from time to time prescribed in the Company's Articles of Association None